Weighted least-squares approximation with determinantal point processes and generalized volume sampling: Least-squares with determinantal point processes and volume sampling

 \subsection{Properties of least-squares projection}

-In this section, we consider weighted least-squares projection based on volume sampling with reference measure $\nu = w \mu$.
+In this section, we consider weighted least-squares projection based on volume sampling with reference probability measure $\nu = \revb{w^{-1}} \mu$.
 The case $\nu= \nu_m$ corresponds to volume-rescaled sampling and enjoy favorable properties for the error in expectation.
 However, as we will see, taking $\nu$ as a mixture allows us to obtain a control of errors with high probability.

 We first state some results on the minimal eigenvalue of the Gram matrix when using volume sampling distribution $\gamma_n^\nu$.
-This is a straightforward extension of Theorem 2.9 from \cite{derezinski2022unbiased}. \begin{lemma} Assume $\x$ is drawn from the distribution $\gamma_n^{ \nu}$ with $\nu= w\mu$.
+This is a straightforward extension of Theorem 2.9 from \cite{derezinski2022unbiased}. \begin{lemma} Assume $\x$ is drawn from the distribution $\gamma_n^{ \nu}$ with $\nu= \revb{w^{-1}}\mu$ \revb{a probability measure}.
 It holds

 where the Loewner ordering $\preceq$ is replaced by an equality whenever the matrix $\Phi^w(\y)$ for $\y\sim \nu^{\otimes n}$ has rank $m$ almost surely, and